 When you’re ready to file with the government, Boundless will print out your completed green card application package, assemble it precisely how the government prefers, and mail it to your doorstep.
-We’ll even provide the envelope and cover the shipping fee.
 Learn more about our services, or check your eligibility today.

 Once you’ve filed Form I-944, a USCIS official will review your entire application, including your Affidavit of Support and the details of your medical examination, and weigh all the various positive and negative factors to determine whether, on balance, you are likely to be able to support yourself without recourse to public assistance.